Last updated 26 April 2021

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request that we amend it.
 We will consider if the information requires amendment.

 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 We may hold your information in either electronic or hard copy form.
-Where required, we will take reasonable steps to destroy or de-identify your personal information.
+Where required, we will take reasonable steps to destroy or de-identify your personal information when it is no longer necessary for a permitted purpose.

 As our website is linked to the internet, and the internet is inherently insecure, we are unable to provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.